TimelessBeing/battle_for_eden/rules.md

 The conquest is a succession of rounds, each composed of the 3 same phases, until a player wins.
 Those 3 phases are:

-- the Expansion phase, in which players use their army to gain control of new territories
+- the **Expansion phase**, in which players use their army to gain control of new territories
-- the Production phase, in which the players' territories earns them resources
+- the **Production phase**, in which the players' territories earns them resources
-- the Reinforcements phase, in which the players' receive new troops and use those resources to improve their army
+- the **Reinforcements phase**, in which the players' receive new troops and use those resources to improve their army

 To gain time, the Production and Reinforcements phases can generally be performed by all players at the same time, except if some of them want